peeyush698/Carreermatch-AI/README.md

 # 🚀 Carreermatch AI

-Carreermatch AI ek smart full-stack web application hai jo users ko unki skills ke mutabik sahi career path aur jobs dhundhne mein madad karta hai.
-Isme ek powerful backend hai jo AI flows aur data processing ka use karke intelligent recommendations deta hai.
+Carreermatch AI is a smart full-stack web application designed to help users discover the right career paths and job opportunities based on their skill sets.
+Powered by an intelligent backend that processes AI flows and data analytics, this platform delivers personalized career recommendations.

 ---